 Extensive DNA testing has been conducted on horses in Victoria, and DNA testing has shown that Brumbies have a robust, healthy genetic makeup.
-With this in mind we must not forget the sheer cruelty of the “Guy Fawkes massacre” and the more recent loss of Brumbies at Singleton Army Base NSW when an entire blood line was wiped out in one day when shote from moving helicopters.
+With this in mind we must not forget the sheer cruelty of the "Guy Fawkes massacre" and the more recent loss of Brumbies at Singleton Army Base NSW when an entire blood line was wiped out in one day when shot from moving helicopters.
 These sorts of events must not be allowed to happen again.

-The Victorian State Government and Parks Victoria ignore current and international independent science that leans toward the reintroduction of large herbivores to the natural environment because of the ecological benefits gained in areas where large herbivorea had previously been removed.
+The Victorian State Government and Parks Victoria ignore current and international independent science that leans toward the reintroduction of large herbivores to the natural environment because of the ecological benefits gained in areas where large herbivores had previously been removed.
 Brumbies in fact forage on growth that reduces fire hazards, they spread and reintroduce seeds, their contribution is widely acknowledged by independent science.
 The presence of Brumbies is in fact complimentary to native species and Brumbies have lived symbiotically and successfully with native and other wildlife in our National Parks for nearly 200 years.

 There is in fact no direct evidence that has been disclosed to prove Brumbies cause alleged negative impact on Victorian National Parks, habitat and native species claimed by extremist political elements.